 Before I had a baby, I did not know anything about “attachment parenting” nor had I ever heard the term.
-It is a little “weird” considering I am an avid reader (well, before kids and this website when I used to have time), but I guess none of my friends ever mentioned it and I was never exposed, even though Dr. Sears coined the term with his wife over 20 years ago.
+It is a little “weird” considering I am an avid reader (well, before kids and this website when I used to have time).
+I guess none of my friends ever mentioned it and I was never exposed, even though Dr. Sears coined the term with his wife over 20 years ago.
 I did know I wanted to breastfeed.
-I did know I didn’t want to co-sleep (though we did anyway out of necessity for a short time).
-If there were Attachment Parenting Police, I’d probably fail at least two and two halves of the Eight Principles of Attachment Parenting (as I understand them, which may not be fully, so feel free to comment below):
+And I knew I didn’t want to co-sleep (though we did anyway out of necessity for a short time).
+If there were Attachment Parenting Police, I’d probably fail at least two and two halves of the Eight Principles of Attachment Parenting (as I understand them).
+Read on to learn what I’ve learned and how I’ve helped others!

 1. I prepared for birth and educated myself on newborn care.
 I was flexible and set realistic expectations.
 (PASS)

 2. I breastfed for the first year.
 (PASS)